 - not to communicate with you, your spouse or your child.
 This includes by phone, by mail, in person, or through another person;

 - to post an amount of money and obtain a surety.
-A surety is a person who vouches for the defendant and agrees to supervise them to make sure the conditions are obeyed; and
+A surety is a person who vouches for the defendant and agrees to supervise them to ensure the conditions are obeyed; and

-Other conditions you think are required to ensure your safety.
-For example, the judge may order that the defendant have no contact with you other than to arrange access to, or exercise access to, the children, or that the defendant not possess firearms, ammunition or explosives, or other weapons.
+- to abide by other conditions required to ensure your safety.
+For example, the Justice of the Peace may order that the defendant have no contact with you other than to arrange access to or exercise access to the children or that the defendant not possess firearms, ammunition, explosives, or other weapons.

 You or your lawyer may ask for additional conditions to the peace bond.
-If you do not have a lawyer, do not be afraid to ask the judge for additional conditions.
+If you do not have a lawyer, do not hesitate to ask the Justice of the Peace for additional conditions.

 Will I get a copy of the peace bond?

 Yes.
-You should get a certified copy of the bond from the court staff.
+You will get a certified copy of the bond from the court staff.
 A certified copy says that it is a true copy of the original peace bond.
-You can get a copy from the court office as soon as the defendant signs the bond.
-If you do not feel safe waiting after court, you can pick up a copy at another time.
+You can get a copy from the court office when the defendant signs the bond.
+If you feel unsafe waiting after court, you can pick up a copy later.

 You should keep the peace bond in a safe place.
-It gives the police the proof they need to lay charges if the conditions are broken.
 You should show the police your copy if the defendant breaks the conditions of the peace bond.
 You may want to carry a copy of the peace bond with you.
 If you lose your copy, you can get another one at the court where it was issued.
+If one of the peace bond conditions is the defendant cannot contact the children, be sure to give officials at the school or daycare a copy.

 What happens if the defendant breaks the peace bond